mattj-io/blog/content/post/lxd-openstack-cloudinit-pt1.md

 In order to do this, we'll leverage some of the magic of cloud-init, passing configuration in when we boot our instance.
 For those of you not too familiar with cloud-init, it's the mechanism by which networking generally gets configured in cloud platforms, but it can do a ton of other cool stuff.
 It's well worth a read of the [docs](https://cloudinit.readthedocs.io/en/latest).

-To do interesting stuff with cloud-init, we need to pass in some yaml to nova when we boot our instance, and here's what I'm passing in :
+To do interesting stuff with cloud-init, we need to pass in some yaml to nova when we boot our instance, and here's what I'm passing to it, in a local file I've imaginatively named config.yaml :

 ```
 #cloud-config